 MAT in a residential setting could also be very helpful for a person who is experiencing OxyContin addiction and withdrawal symptoms.
-A residential treatment program provides 24-hour care by medical professionals in a safe and controlled environment, or therapeutic community.
+A residential treatment program provides 24-hour care by medical professionals in a safe and controlled environment or therapeutic community.
 There, treatment can be intensive and individualized while using the entire community to enhance treatment.
 Staff, other residents, and the individual are able to create a social context to learn and practice new skills.
-Treatment can highlight development of interpersonal skills, personal accountability, responsibility, and social productivity.
-Because of the nature of the residential setting, programs can also usually deep dive into individual examination of damaging self-beliefs, self-concepts, and behavior patterns while attempting to create new, helpful ones.
+Treatment can highlight the development of interpersonal skills, personal accountability, responsibility, and social productivity.
+Because of the nature of the residential setting, programs can also usually deep dive into an individual examination of damaging self-beliefs, self-concepts, and behavior patterns while attempting to create new, helpful ones.

 Comprehensive services provided can also include vocational and occupational therapy, as well as other support services that can be helpful after residential treatment has ended.

 While OxyContin withdrawal can be a serious issue, it generally is not life-threatening.
 However, quitting OxyContin “cold-turkey” and unsupervised is generally discouraged.
 Often, the pains of withdrawal can lead to unhelpful choices like using the drug to stop the pain.
 In these situations, the potential for a medical emergency due to overdose on OxyContin, or substituting illicit drugs like heroin, can increase.